 I attended Columbia University, pursuing studies in European philosophy and Byzantine History.
 I am fluent in German and French; I read Italian.
 I have lived and worked in New York, London, Cairo, Washington DC, southeastern Europe and Vienna.

 My family is originally from Detroit and lived the golden age of that city.
 My father was a senior design engineer at Cadillac during its peak glory days; an uncle started one of the first satellite companies in the state and, an avid pilot, was in the Aviation Hall of Fame.
-My mother taught in the Detroit public school system at the height of the riots, and later was an executive at the Detroit News.
+My mother taught in the Detroit public school system at the height of the riots, and later brought her design talents to the Detroit News and two major media companies in New York.
 Both my parents in their spare time fought back, with the aid of Senator Christopher Dodd (the father), communist infiltration in the Eastern Orthodox churches of the city (really).
 My paternal grandfather owned prominent bars and a bakery and had one of our homes custom-designed by an American architect; my maternal grandfather owned a printing press with one other partner.
 The J.L.
 Hudson department store was considered one of the most beautiful in the world of its day; the city circumvented prohibition and raked in a fortune, winning in the process the respect of no less than Al Capone of Chicago.
 It helped the war effort through its auto industry like no other city in the U.S., was visited by European royalty and one Japanese emperor, and the world-renowned Detroit Institute of Arts was the first museum anywhere to feature a painting of Van Gogh.
-The decline and fall of Detroit is a disgusting shame, but there are some attractive signs of revival, such as the revival of the famous train station by the Ford Motor company
+The decline and fall of Detroit is a shame, but there are some attractive signs of revival, such as the revival of the famous train station by the Ford Motor company